Relintai/pandemonium_engine_docs/usage/3d/baked_lightmaps.md

     as these files guarantee that UV2 reimports are consistent across platforms and engine versions.

-Unwrap from within Godot
+Unwrap from within Pandemonium
 ~~~~~~~~~~~~~~~~~~~~~~~~

-Godot has an option to unwrap meshes and visualize the UV channels.
+Pandemonium has an option to unwrap meshes and visualize the UV channels.
 It can be found in the Mesh menu:

 ![](img/baked_light_mesh_menu.png)